Reasons to Consider Bolivia:

 Made in the USA generally signals quality and innovation to Bolivian consumers.
 Bolivians also tend to purchase U.S. products due to the status they confer.
 For larger purchases by local governments, U.S. products and services are viewed as reliable options due to stringent customer service standards, warranties, and maintenance plans.

-Raw mining materials, natural gas, and hydrocarbons are some of Bolivia’s largest exports, and there is still room to grow.
-In addition to presently mined minerals such as zinc, silver, lead, copper, and tin, Bolivia boasts significant lithium deposits, which remain mostly undeveloped.
-However, illegal and sustainable mining practices are common, particularly in the gold sector, so origin and environmental impact should be considered before any purchase arrangement is concluded.
+Raw mining materials, natural gas, and hydrocarbons are some of Bolivia’s largest exports, and there is significant room to grow.
+Bolivia’s new government is likely to look to Bolivia’s natural resources to jumpstart the economy, providing opportunities for investors.
+Companies presently mine minerals such as zinc, silver, lead, copper, tin, antimony, and tungsten.
+Additionally, Bolivia boasts significant lithium deposits, which remain mostly undeveloped.
+Illegal and unregulated mining practices are also common, particularly in the gold sector, so origin and environmental impact should be considered before any purchase arrangement is concluded.
+Bolivia also holds opportunities in rare earth elements, though most deposits remain unexplored or uncertified.

-Bolivia’s agricultural sector is the economic bright spot.
+Bolivia’s agricultural sector is an economic bright spot.

 Market and Trade Statistics